- Programme Structure

 About the Course Structure

-The specialisations are Clinical Pharmacy, Social & Administrative Pharmacy, and Pharmacy Management.
+The specialisations are Clinical Pharmacy, Social & Administrative Pharmacy, Pharmacy Management and Clinical Research.

-You may select any specialisation available, based on your interests or job requirements.
+You may select any specialisation available, based on your interests or job requirements and future career plan.

-All IMU students access information about their programme of study via the IMU e-learning portal, that contains course materials, timetable, module guide, etc..
+All IMU students access information about their programme of study via the IMU e-learning portal, that contains course materials, timetable, module guide, etc. You will get access to the elearning portal once you have registered for the programme/module.

 A full-time student may complete the course in 1.5 years.